I am always researching shipwrecks and creating new drawings. Contact me to find out what is currently available and what I’m working on.

 The English privateer William Kidd captured the Quedaugh Merchant in 1698.
 Politics of the day played against him and he was accused of being a pirate and hung in 1701.
 The ship was abandoned and burned off Isla Catalina on the southeast coast of the Dominican Republic.
 It was discovered in 2007.

-Shown in a 22H x 26W black and silver frame.
+Shown in a 22H x 26W black and antique silver frame.
 Contact me for details.

-In 1554, four ships carrying 86,000 pounds of silver coins and discs bound for Havana were caught in a storm and three were driven ashore on Padre Island.
-The wrecks were discovered while digging the Mansfield Cut in 1950.
-Treasure hunters discovered Espiritu Santo in 1967 which resulted in strict laws to protect shipwrecks nation wide.
+In 1554, four ships carrying 86,000 pounds of silver coins and discs bound for Havana were caught in a storm and three were driven ashore on the Texas Coast.
+The wrecks were discovered off Padre Island while digging the Mansfield Cut in 1950.
+Treasure hunters discovered Espiritu Santo in 1967, which resulted in strict laws to protect shipwrecks in Texas waters and nation wide.

 On her maiden voyage to the Georges Bank, the cod fishing schooner Haskell collided with the schooner Andrew Johnson, which sank with all hands.
 The Haskell made five more voyages to the Georges Bank, each time with a different crew and they all claimed to have seen the ghosts of the Johnson’s crew on board the Haskell.
 After that no one would sail on the Haskell and she was abandoned and left to rot in Gloucester Harbor.